Mukuru Clean Stoves Project

-The Mukuru Clean Stoves Project is a collaboration between Rockflower and Mukuru Clean Stoves, a social enterprise that produces affordable, clean-burning cook stoves in Nairobi, Kenya.
+The Mukuru Clean Stoves Project is a collaboration between Rockflower and Mukuru Clean Stoves.
 The introduction of clean burning stove technology into a household:

 Household air pollution, caused by inefficient stove technology, affects 700 million people in Africa alone, and significantly increases the risk of acute respiratory infection, low birth weight, pregnancy complications, including cesarean delivery, and pneumonia.
 High levels of air pollution in households is responsible for over 1 million deaths annually in African children under 5 years old.